 One important note: treats aren’t on this list.
 For the most part, chinchillas don’t need treats.
 They cannot process sugar at all, so any treat with sugar should be avoided altogether.
 I keep some willow sticks on hand to reward my chins for behaving themselves.
 If you absolutely must give your chinchillas treats, you can give them sugar free shredded wheat or dried rose hips — limit one per day at the very most, though.

-Here’s our guide to the ten most essential chinchilla items including cages, food and accessories to help prepare you for bringing your furball home.
+Here’s our guide to the ten most essential chinchilla items including the best cages, food and accessories to help prepare you for bringing your furball home.

 Without a doubt, the best cage is made by Quality Cage Co.
 Their mansion model is the absolute best cage you can buy.
+Both of my chins have their own mansion on ten inch stands.
+Yep, that’s two five-foot monstrosities for creatures that weigh about a pound each.
 Another option is the MidWest Critter Nation, but only if you remove the plastic and the ramps and replace them with wood.

 Chinchillas have a very sensitive digestive tract.
 They don’t tolerate change well, but the flip side of that is that they can get all the nutrition they need from two sources.
 The first is pellet-based food.
 An alfalfa-based pellet provides the perfect level of protein and fiber necessary for chinchilla health.
 They have very, very fast metabolism and require lots of fiber to keep their systems moving.